TKontu/vllm_gateway/README.md

       # --- CONFIGURATION ---
       # A JSON string defining the user-friendly names and their corresponding Hugging Face model IDs.
       ALLOWED_MODELS_JSON: '{"gemma3-4B":"google/gemma-3-4b-it", "qwen2.5":"Qwen/Qwen2.5-Coder-7B-Instruct"}'

       # The percentage of GPU memory vLLM should be allowed to use (e.g., "0.85" for 85%).
+      # You can also set this in your environment.
-      VLLM_GPU_MEMORY_UTILIZATION: "0.85"
+      VLLM_GPU_MEMORY_UTILIZATION: ${VLLM_GPU_MEMORY_UTILIZATION:-0.85}

     volumes:
-      # Mount the Docker socket to allow the gateway to manage containers
+      # [SECURITY WARNING] Mount the Docker socket to allow the gateway to manage containers.
+      # This grants the container root-level access to the host.
       - /var/run/docker.sock:/var/run/docker.sock
       # Mount the Hugging Face cache to avoid re-downloading models
       - /root/.cache/huggingface:/root/.cache/huggingface
+      # Mount for the VRAM utilzation needs
+      - ./memory_footprints.json:/app/memory_footprints.json

     # Attach the gateway to the shared network
     networks:
       - vllm_network